Zakir Hasan (cricketer, born 1998)

-Zakir Hasan (born 1 February 1998) is a Bangladeshi cricketer who plays for Sylhet Division.
+Mohammad Zakir Hasan (born 1 February 1998) is a Bangladeshi cricketer who plays for Sylhet Division.
 He made his international debut for the Bangladesh cricket team in February 2018.

 Domestic career

 Zakir made his first-class debut on 18 September 2015 in the National Cricket League.
 In December 2015, he was named in Bangladesh's squad for the 2016 Under-19 Cricket World Cup.
 He made his Twenty20 (T20) debut on 8 November 2016 playing for Chittagong Vikings in the 2016–17 Bangladesh Premier League.

 In January 2018, Zakir scored 211 batting for East Zone against Central Zone, in the 2017–18 Bangladesh Cricket League, his maiden double century in first-class cricket.

 Bangladesh Premier League

 Chittagong Vikings

 He made his debut in 2016 BPL for the Chittagong Vikings.
 He didn't have a good season.
-He scored only 32 runs in 5 innings at an average of 8.00.
+He scored only 32 runs in five innings at an average of 8.00.
 His highest score was 9*.